mobify/workshop--adaptivejs-site-1x/README.md

     }
     ```

-    This will select and return an item with the class `title`.
+    This selects and returns an item with the class `title`.

-6. Add the `listing` key that returns an element with the class `category-listing`
+6. Underneath the `title` key, add the `listing` key that returns an element with the class `category-listing` with the following code snippet:

     ```javascript
     title: function() {